Anne Aly: Albanese government (2022–present)

 Following Labor being elected to government at the 2022 federal election, Aly was appointed Minister for Early Childhood Education and Youth.
 She also benefited from a statewide swing in Western Australia to the Labor Party, receiving a swing in her seat of Cowan of just under 10 points, making it a safe Labor seat.

 On 1 July 2024, after senator Fatima Payman was suspended from the Labor party due to her support of recognizing Palestine, accusing Israel of committing genocide during Gaza war and using the phrase "from river to the sea Palestine will be free", Aly criticised Payman by saying "Fatima chooses to do it her way" and supported the government position of "recognition should be part of a 'just' peace process".
 She also defended the government's position by saying "I think just saying to recognize Palestinian state without any context is in some ways tokenistic".

-Aly held her seat in the 2025 federal election., and was promoted to the cabinet as the Minister for Small Business, International Development, and Multicultural Affairs.
+Aly held her seat in the 2025 federal election, and was promoted to the cabinet as the Minister for Small Business, International Development, and Multicultural Affairs.

 Personal life

 Aly is a three-times-married mother of two boys.
+Aly has two sons from her first marriage.
+In 2026, her eldest son, Adam Rida, appeared as a contestant on the second season of the Australian game show The Floor.
 Her current husband is a former police officer and Canadian ice hockey player David Allen.

 In interviews and Aly's 2018 autobiography, Finding My Place, she discusses the domestic abuse she suffered at the hands of her first husband, the pressure she was under to stay with him, and the struggle to raise her sons as a single mother after divorce.

 Aly lives in Madeley in Western Australia.
 She has an investment property in Wilson in Western Australia.